KelinZhong/autoMR/README.md

-Provides a streamlined workflow for summarizing, analyzing, and visualizing the results of Mendelian Randomization (MR) studies.
+Provides a streamlined pipeline for summarizing, analyzing, and visualizing the results of Mendelian Randomization (MR) studies.

 Includes tools for
 1) generating SNP-level,